BIG UPDATE! Our AI rendering engine just got a huge upgrade. The results are more accurate and realistic than ever. Try it now!

 Quick mode

-Quick mode lets you render your image based on predefined options and styles using simple dropdowns.
+Quick mode lets you render your images based on predefined options and styles using simple dropdowns.

-It’s a good starting point as you give our AI engine room for creativity.
+It’s an easy way to get started as you give the AI engine room for creativity.

-If you want to have more control over the output though, the advanced mode is the right choice for you.
+If you want to have more control over the output though, we recommend using the advanced mode.

 Advanced mode

-This mode gives you greater control over the rendering thanks to being able to use a custom prompt.
+This mode gives you greater control over the rendering thanks to being able to use a custom scene description (called a prompt in the AI lingo).

-If you're not familiar with this concept, prompting is a method of communicating with AI models by providing specific instructions on what you want (and don’t want) to see in the output using natural language.
+If you're not familiar with this concept, prompting is a method of communicating with AI applications by providing specific instructions on what you want (and don’t want) to see in the output using text descriptions.

 While prompting is a skill in itself, there are some key guidelines and best practices you should always follow.